rotty11/Atom/README.md

 ## Usage

-To build the application, a makefile is provided.
+To build the application, a Makefile and Dockerfile are provided.

 * Compile with `make -j N_FEATURES=3600`.
 * Run with `mpirun --bind-to none --map-by node --host [LIST_OF_HOSTS] ./pso [ARGS]`.